Samos: Climate

-Samos has a Mediterranean climate (Köppen: Csa), with mild winters and hot summers.
+Samos has a hot-summer Mediterranean climate (Köppen climate classification: Csa), with mild, rainy winters and hot, dry summers.
+The highest temperature ever recorded is 43.0 C while the lowest is -3.4 C. July is the hottest and driest month followed by August while February is the coldest month and December records the highest amount of precipitation.
+Samos receives about 705 mm of rainfall annually while the average annual temperature is 18.4 C. Humidity is lowest during the summer and highest at the end of autumn.

 History

-Early and Classical Antiquity
+Early and Classical antiquity

-In classical antiquity, the island was a center of Ionian culture and luxury, renowned for its Samian wines and its red pottery (called Samian ware by the Romans).
+In classical antiquity, the island was a centre of Ionian culture and luxury, renowned for its Samian wines and its red pottery (called Samian ware by the Romans).
 Its most famous building was the Ionic order archaic Temple of goddess Hera—the Heraion.

 Concerning the earliest history of Samos, literary tradition is singularly defective.
 At the time of the great migrations, it received an Ionian population which traced its origin to Epidaurus in Argolis: Samos became one of the twelve members of the Ionian League.
-By the 7th century BC, it had become one of the leading commercial centers of Greece.
-This early prosperity of the Samians seems largely due to the island's position near trade routes, which facilitated the importation of textiles from inner Asia Minor, but the Samians also developed an extensive oversea commerce.
+By the 7th century BC, it had become one of the leading commercial centres of Greece.
+This early prosperity of the Samians seems largely due to the island's position near trade routes, which facilitated the import of textiles from inner Asia Minor, but the Samians also developed an extensive oversea commerce.
 They helped to open up trade with the population that lived around the Black Sea as well as with Egypt, Cyrene (Libya), Corinth, and Chalcis.
-Among the colonies the Samians founded, most of them in the sixth century BCE, were Bisanthe, Perinthus, and Samothrace (northern Aegean Sea), Cydonia (Crete), Nagidos and Kelenderis (southern Anatolia), Dicaearchia (Italy), and Oasis Polis (Egypt).
+Among the colonies the Samians founded, most of them in the sixth century BC, were Bisanthe, Perinthus, and Samothrace (northern Aegean Sea), Cydonia (Crete), Nagidos and Kelenderis (southern Anatolia), Dicaearchia (Italy), and Oasis Polis (Egypt).
 The trade caused them to become bitter rivals with Miletus.
 Samos was able to become so prominent despite the growing power of the Persian empire because of the alliance they had with the Egyptians and their powerful fleet.
 The Samians are also credited with having been the first Greeks to reach the Straits of Gibraltar.

 The feud between Miletus and Samos broke out into open strife during the Lelantine War (7th century BC), with which a Samian innovation in Greek naval warfare may be connected, the use of the trireme.
 The result of this conflict was to confirm the supremacy of the Milesians in eastern waters for the time being; but in the 6th century, the insular position of Samos preserved it from those aggressions at the hands of Asiatic kings to which Miletus was henceforth exposed.
 About 535 BC, when the existing oligarchy was overturned by the tyrant Polycrates, Samos reached the height of its prosperity.
 Its navy not only protected it from invasion but also ruled supreme in Aegean waters.
 The city was beautified with public works, and its school of sculptors, metal-workers and engineers achieved high repute.